How to Keep Spiders Out of Your Bedroom

 13. Call in an exterminator

-If all else fails you can always get help from professionals to repel spiders from your bedroom.
+If all else fails, you can always get help from professionals to repel spiders from your bedroom.
 Whether you’re faced with a persistent problem or find yourself around a venomous spider, call for help.

 This is not usually required on British soil, as we’re lucky not to have venomous spiders in the UK.
-However, we do have false widow spiders and these can bite.
-If you find yourself face to face with a false widow, you can call in pest control to keep you and your family safe.
+However, we do have false widow spiders, and these can bite.
+If you find yourself face-to-face with a false widow, you can call in pest control to keep you and your family safe.

 Keeping spiders out of your home is all about knowing why they come in and taking simple steps to stop them.
 So, remember to clean regularly, seal up cracks, and use natural repellents to keep your home cosy and spider-free.